tduyng/gozzi/docs/content/features/diagrams.md

 ## Basic Usage

-Write Mermaid diagrams in standard code blocks with the `mermaid` language identifier:
+Write Mermaid diagrams in code blocks with the `mermaid` language identifier:

-**Flowchart:**

 ````markdown
 ```mermaid